-Prior Park Landscape GardenAttractions
+Prior Park Landscape GardenParks & Walks

-- All The Family
+- All the family

 - Under 5s

-- School Age
+- School age

 Beautiful and intimate 18th-century landscape garden in Bath - undergoing major restoration on its historic dams.

-One of only four Palladian bridges of this design in the world can be crossed at Prior Park, which was created in the 18th century by local entrepreneur Ralph Allen, with advice from 'Capability' Brown and the poet Alexander Pope.
+One of our only four Palladian bridges of this design in the world can be crossed at Prior Park, which was created in the 18th century by local entrepreneur Ralph Allen, with advice from 'Capability' Brown and the poet Alexander Pope.